 Figure 7-2 illustrates a Type II E&M signaling interface where the connecting equipment (normally a PBX or other inter-office carrier systems) originates on the M-lead.
 The connecting equipment provides a contact closure between the M and SB leads at the interface to send an Off-hook (originate) and an open between the M and SB leads at the interface to send an on-hook.
-The IMACS-200 provides a contact closure between the E and SG leads at the interface to send on off-hook to the connecting equipment and an open between the E and SG leads to send an on-hook
+The IMACS-200 provides a contact closure between the E and SG leads at the interface to send an open between the connecting equipment and an open between the E and SG leads at the interface to send an on-hook to the connecting equipment and an open between the E and SG leads to send an on-hook